Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 Why and how nasal fold resection helps in pugs

 As a veterinarian, I am frequently approached by pug owners with the same concern: "My dog squints, rubs his eyes often, and constantly has brown streaks from his tears – could this be due to the nasal fold?"
-In many cases, the answer is yes.
-Nasal fold resection in pugs is a targeted, minor plastic surgery procedure in which the protruding, hairy roll of skin (the so-called "nose roll") is removed or reduced so that the hair no longer rubs against the cornea.
+In many cases, the answer is: yes.
+Nasal fold resection in pugs is a targeted, minor plastic surgery procedure in which the protruding, hairy roll of skin (the so-called "nose roll") is removed or reduced so that the hairs no longer rub against the cornea.

-This constant rubbing – known medically as trichiasis – can irritate the cornea, leading to pigment deposits, chronic inflammation, and even painful ulcers.
-This phenomenon is part of the so-called brachycephalic eye syndrome, which is very common in pugs.
-International animal welfare and professional organizations describe in detail how the proximity of prominent eyes to skin folds is precisely what causes the cornea to be repeatedly irritated. ufaw.org.uk+1
+This constant rubbing – in technical terms Trichiasis – can irritate the cornea, leading to pigment deposits, chronic inflammation, and even painful ulcers.
+This phenomenon is part of the so-called brachycephalic Eye syndrome, which is very common in pugs.
+International animal welfare and specialist organizations describe in detail how the proximity between prominent eyes and skin folds is responsible for the repeated irritation of the cornea. ufaw.org.uk+1

 Nasal fold resection in pugs